nkarasiak/MuseoToolBox/README.md

 I am [Nicolas Karasiak](http://www.karasiak.net), a Phd student at Dynafor Lab.
 I work tree species mapping from space throught dense satellite image time series, especially with Sentinel-2.
 A special thanks goes to [Mathieu Fauvel](http://fauvel.mathieu.free.fr/) who initiated me to the beautiful world of the open-source.

 ## Why this name ?
-As Orfeo ToolBox is one my favorite and most useful library to work with raster data, I choose to name my work as Museo because in ancient Greek religion and myth, [Museo is the son and disciple of Orfeo](https://it.wikipedia.org/wiki/Museo_(autore_mitico)).
+As Orfeo ToolBox is one my favorite and most useful library to work with raster data, I choose to name my work as Museo because in ancient Greek religion and myth, <a href="https://it.wikipedia.org/wiki/Museo_(autore_mitico)">Museo is the son and disciple of Orfeo</a>.
 If you want an acronym, let's say MUSEO means 'Multiple Useful Services for Earth Observation'.